WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - Upper frequency limit of the bandpass filter.
 The default is 450Hz.

 `cols`: str, optional (None)
-- List of columns of the Signal to apply the filter to.
+- List of columns of the signal to apply the filter to.
 The default is None, in which case the filter is applied to every column except for 'Time'.

 `expression`: str, optional (None)
 - A regular expression.
 If provided, will only filter files whose names match the regular expression.
 The default is None.